Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice: Introduction

 It would be vital to have experimental realisations to test out the predictions of the frustrated Mott studies.
-While there is significant effort in analysing the quasi 2D $\kappa$-BEDT organics \cite{SL-tr-organic1,SL-tr-organic2,SL-tr-organic3,SL-tr-organic4} in terms of the triangular lattice, 3D realisations of `Hubbard physics' on a frustrated structure are rare.
+While there is significant effort in analysing the quasi 2D $\kappa$-BEDT organics \cite{SL-tr-organic1,SL-tr-organic2,SL-tr-organic3,SL-tr-organic4,SL-tr-organic5} in terms of the triangular lattice, 3D realisations of `Hubbard physics' on a frustrated structure are rare.
 Materials like the manganites \cite{manganite} do involve strong correlation effects (and much else) but are on a bipartite structure - with relatively simple magnetic order.
-In this situation the discovery of the rare-earth (R) based pyrochlores, the molybdates \cite{pyr-Mo-sf1,pyr-Mo-sf2,Mo-Tc-Tf, Mo-MIT-chem-pr,Mo-MIT-chem-pr2}, R$_2$Mo$_2$O$_7$, and the iridates \cite{pyr-Ir-chem-pr,pyr-Ir-chem-pr2, pyr-Ir-hydro-pr,pyr-Ir-hydro-pr2}, R$_2$Ir$_2$O$_7$, provided a breakthrough.
+The discovery of the rare-earth (R) based pyrochlores, the molybdates \cite{pyr-Mo-sf1,pyr-Mo-sf2,Mo-Tc-Tf, Mo-MIT-chem-pr,Mo-MIT-chem-pr2}, R$_2$Mo$_2$O$_7$, and the iridates \cite{pyr-Ir-chem-pr,pyr-Ir-chem-pr2, pyr-Ir-hydro-pr,pyr-Ir-hydro-pr2}, R$_2$Ir$_2$O$_7$, provided a breakthrough.
 Both these families show a metal-insulator transition as the rare-earth radius $r_R$ is reduced \cite{Mo-MIT-chem-pr,Mo-MIT-chem-pr2,pyr-Ir-chem-pr,pyr-Ir-chem-pr2}.
-There are, however, key differences (i)~in terms of degrees of freedom and couplings, with respect to the Hubbard model, and (ii)~the magnetic state that emerges in these two families.
+There are, however, key differences between these two families: (i)~in terms of degrees of freedom and couplings, with respect to the Hubbard model, and (ii)~the magnetic state that emerges.

 Being 4d and 5d systems, respectively, both molybdates and iridates involve multiple bands.
 In the molybdate case this can be reduced to one itinerant electron in two degenerate orbitals.
 These electrons have an inter-orbital Hubbard repulsion and are also Hund's coupled to a $S=1/2$ local moment at each Mo site \cite{molybdate-DFT1}.
-For the iridates one can motivate the use of an effective single band model which involve strong spin-orbit coupling in addition to the Hubbard interaction \cite{iridate_1_band}.
+For the iridates one can motivate the use of an effective single band model which involve strong spin-orbit coupling in addition to the Hubbard interaction \cite{iridate_1_band,pyr-recent-rev2}.
 While both families show a `Mott' transition, for the molybdates this happens in a somewhat spin disordered background, with no long range order in the insulating state \cite{pyr-rmp,pyr-Mo-sf1,pyr-Mo-sf2}, while the iridates generally show a transition from a paramagnetic metal to an `all-in-all-out' magnetic insulator \cite{iridate_AIAO_0,iridate_AIAO_1,iridate_AIAO_2}.
 The frustration in the pyrochlore lattice plays a role in both these materials, but one clearly requires more than the simple Hubbard model to approach the phenomena.